rajiv-sit/LiDARProcessor/README.md

 - `visualization/` manages the OpenGL renderer, shader wrapper, ImGui UI, and new contour-aware sensor mapping logic.
 - `shaders/` stores `point.vs/.fs`, which color points by height/intensity/classification.
 - `data/` provides `testCase.pcap` captures, vehicle INI profiles, and visualization settings.
+- `splinter/` bundles the Splinter B-spline builder sources that the visualizer uses to smooth the freespace boundary.

 ## Observing the Output
 - After running `run_debug.bat`, inspect `build/Debug/` for the executable plus the copied `shaders/` and `data/` directories so future runs can start from the build folder.
 - Flip camera views, adjust zoom, and switch color modes to observe how the altitude zone legend plus stats window react to live scans.

+## B-spline Freespace Map
+- The Splinter builder now consumes 10 subdivisions per angular sector (~720 samples) instead of one per bin, fits 720+ basis functions with cubic or higher degree, and evaluates the spline across that dense parameter range to produce the blue freespace boundary you can toggle with **Show B-spline freespace map**; the color-coded overlay and controls are wired through `visualization/Visualizer.cpp` plus the `splinter/` sources so every frame reuses the latest scan buffer.
+- `docs/figures/bspline_freespace.png` illustrates the difference: the yellow measurements (sector midpoints) stay close to the blue spline hull, and filtering by `Ground height threshold` plus the default replay speed 0.1 gives the smoothest reconstruction.

 ## Visual Reference
 <img width="1911" height="1029" alt="image" src="https://github.com/user-attachments/assets/5cb40403-ac21-41d4-bebb-f5d9e4e6f504" />